Close

 The scars that you can see on a physically abused child are the easiest to remedy, with emotional issues running deep and manifesting as all sorts of imbalances throughout life.

 Physical abuse doesn’t always have to be outright battery.
 Exhaustion and an inability to communicate with a child can often lead to outbursts where they’re simply treated roughly—for example, being put in the corner for a time-out but doing it out of temper.
-Beating itself leads to all sorts of complications, including self-loathing, rage, and questionable morals.
+Physical abuse involving violence itself leads to all sorts of complications, including self-loathing, rage, and questionable morals.

 Sexual abuser parents